Citizens Become Reserve Officers

 The City of Bartlett Police Department has been extremely fortunate to have citizens willing to give up their time to their community by becoming reserve police officers who receive no pay.
 These officers must meet all the testing requirements as for regular officers, and must, on their own time, attend the same basic police academy.
-The academy usually consists of 160 hours, meeting Tuesday and Thursday nights, from 6 p.m. to 10 p.m. and on every other Saturdays from 8 a.m. to 5 p.m.
-Upon completion of the police academy, these officers, just as regular officers, are then required to work with a Field Training officer, for approximately 360 hours.
+The academy usually consists of 160 hours, meeting Monday, Tuesday and Wednesday nights, from 6 pm to 10 pm and on Saturdays from 8 am to 5 pm.
+Upon completion of the police academy, these officers, just as regular officers, are then required to work with a Field Training Officer, for approximately 360 hours.

-The unit is coordinated by Captain Tina Schaber.
+The unit is coordinated by Captain Richard Berryman.

 Any candidate who may be interested in serving as a reserve officer and has the time to dedicate to the required training, please check the employment opportunities page for the requirements.
 Applications are accepted year round.